anika1222/DH110-2021F/assignment05/README.md

 Since I drafted these wireframes via digital drawing tools, I conducted my test in-person and had my participant navigate through the two (2) tasks on the raw wireframe files.
 I carefully observed my participant's decisions, journey, and movement, and was able to track them in the form of the below tests.
 Prior to conducting the test, I briefed the two (2) tasks to my participant and provided a step-by-step explanation of what they would be navigating and other features that they should be prepared to interact with.

 > ### Task 1 (Red flow)
-> - Navigate to search bar
+> - Navigate to "Find What You're Looking For" (quick search function) on home page
-> - Select respective group (Senior) and category of resource being sought out (Oral Health Care)
+> - Select respective group ("I am", Senior) and category of resource ("I need", Oral Health Care) being sought out
-> - Learn more about selected topic and save downloadable pdf with respective information
+> - Learn more about selected topic and save downloadable pdf guide with comprehensive information

 ![](x)
 ![](x)

 ### Task 2 (Blue flow)
 > - Navigate to top menu/main navigation bar
+> - Expand "Audiences" page, select respective group (Women)
-> - Select appropriate filters (Women, Healthy living) for desired information (Nutrition & Physical Activity)
+> - Turn on appropriate filters (Healthy living) and locate desired information (WIC Program)
-> - Learn about Arizona WIC Program and apply
+> - Learn about program and apply

 ![](x)
 ![](x)

 ## Reflection
 My user test went much smoother than I had expected – my participant was able to navigate through the two (2) tasks I assigned them (relatively) efficiently, which was rewarding for me to observe given that this was their first time interacting with these flows.
 However, there is always room for error, and this inevitable fact manifested itself in a few hiccups along the journey of my participant.